Sharp Bounds for Continuous-Valued Treatment Effects with Unobserved Confounders: BOUNDS FOR THE CAPO AND APO

-Moreover, the interval $[\theta^-(\tau, \mathbf{x}), \theta^+(\tau, \mathbf{x})]$ is sharp under the CMSM, in the sense that it is the smallest possible interval under the CMSM for a given sensitivity parameter $\Gamma$. \end{theorem} We refer the reader to Appendix~\ref{proof:capo_bounds_and_sharpness} for a proof.
+Moreover, the partially identified set $[\theta^-(\tau, \mathbf{x}), \theta^+(\tau, \mathbf{x})]$ is sharp under the CMSM~\eqref{eqn:cmsm_Y}, in the sense that it is the smallest possible interval under the CMSM for a given sensitivity parameter $\Gamma$. \end{theorem} We refer the reader to Appendix~\ref{proof:capo_bounds_and_sharpness} for a proof.
 An alternative demonstration of the optimal bounds is given in Appendix~\ref{proof:alt_capo_true_bounds}.
 Observe that the conditional expectancy from Equation~\eqref{eqn:capo_lb_ub_sol} is linked to the \textit{Conditional Value at Risk} (CVaR), also known as \textit{Tail Value at Risk} (TVaR) or \textit{Expected Shortfall} (ES) in the financial literature (e.g., see \cite{rockafellar2000optimization}).
 The proof of Theorem~\ref{theo:capo_bounds_and_sharpness} relies on this connection and the ``Fenchel-Moreau-Rockafellar" dual representation of the CVaR (e.g., see \cite{herdegen2023elementary} for a formal statement of the dual problem). \textcite{dorn2024doubly} also found a connection with the CVaR in the binary treatment case.
+Moreover, the bounds from Theorem~\ref{theo:capo_bounds_and_sharpness} are consistent with results stated in Theorem 1 from \textcite{frauen2024sharp} under Pearl's SCM.
 Finally, Theorem~\ref{theo:capo_bounds_and_sharpness} implies that our bounds are sharper than the ones considered in \textcite{jesson2022scalable}.
-In Appendix~\ref{proof:comparison_us_vs_jesson}, we suggest another comparison with the bounds from \textcite{jesson2022scalable} that does not rely on the CVaR.
+This result stems from the fact that we take an additional constraint on the weight function $w$ into consideration (Equation~\eqref{eqn:constraint_w_star}) when deriving our bounds.
+In the binary treatment case, \textcite{dorn2022sharp} already noticed that, without such an assumption on the binary propensity scores, the estimated bounds could possibly not be compatible with the observed data (Section~2.1.\ from \cite{dorn2022sharp}), and thus, could lead to conservative sensitivity bounds, such as the ones from \textcite{zhao2019sensitivity}.
+The result is the same in the continuous treatment case where the bounds for the APO can be conservative if this constraint is forgotten, such as in \textcite{jesson2022scalable}.
+Another way to understand the constraint is that it forces the complete generalized propensity score to, in a way, ``marginalize" to the nominal generalized propensity score.
+In the following proposition, we suggest another comparison with the bounds from \textcite{jesson2022scalable} that does not rely on the CVaR.
+See Appendix~\ref{proof:comparison_us_vs_jesson} for a proof. \begin{proposition} The bounds given in \textcite{jesson2022scalable} and defined as